BryanTheLai/StackRAG-Backend/docs/pmf.md

 *   **"Structured Data is the New Oil":** Once data is reliably structured from documents, many subsequent analytical tasks become simpler and may not require complex AI.
 The hard part is the initial extraction.
 *   **AI for the "Last Mile" of Explanation:** Use GenAI for summarizing, explaining, and interfacing, but rely on deterministic methods for core calculations and data retrieval from the structured store.
-*   **Compliance as a Conversion Driver:** Incorporating features that help with audit trails or data sourcing for compliance can be a strong selling point.
+*   **Robust Audit Trails for Compliance:** Implementing comprehensive `audit trails` within the SaaS platform not only supports user compliance needs but can be a key differentiator and conversion driver.
 *   **Terms & Conditions (Crucial):** Clearly disclaim financial advice and limit liability.
 Emphasize user responsibility for verifying AI-generated outputs.
 The AI is an assistant, not the final decision-maker.
 *   **The "Hidden Cost of Context Switching":** Quantify and message how your solution reduces time wasted jumping between PDFs and spreadsheets.
 *   **API-First for Ecosystem:** Plan for robust API access from the start to enable integrations.